Quantum Field Theory of neutrino mixing in spacetimes with torsion: Conclusions

 \section{Conclusions}

 We analyzed the Einstein-Cartan theory and by studying the neutrino propagation on a torsion background in the framework QFT, we derived new oscillation formulae which are depending on the spin orientations of the neutrino fields.
 Indeed, we have shown that the energy splitting induced by the torsion term affects the oscillation frequencies and the Bogoliubov coefficients which represent the amplitudes of the oscillation formulae.
-We considered flat space-time and a constant term of torsion.
+We considered flat space-time and two different kind of of torsion terms, the constant and the linearly time dependent torsion.

-The spin dependence of the oscillation is maximal for values of torsion comparable to the neutrino momentum and masses, while much larger values of torsion lead to flavor oscillations which are almost independent of the spin.
+The two analyzed cases share the following behavior: the spin dependence of the oscillation is maximal for values of torsion comparable to the neutrino momentum and masses, while much larger values of torsion lead to flavor oscillations which are almost independent of the spin.
 Moreover, a torsion large enough can effectively inhibit the flavor oscillations.
 Such behaviours characterize also the $CP$-asymmetry.

 The torsion effects are relevant on neutrino oscillations in non-relativistic regimes.
 Therefore, experiments studying neutrinos with very low momenta, such as PTOLEMY, could provide verification of such results in the future.